philippeback/getcleandataproject/Codebook.md

 Introduction
 ============
 The code book contains a general description of the raw data set, the processing done and the resulting tidy data set.
-This README focusses on how the analysis script works and zooms in on some of the processing details.

 The tidy data that can be used for later analysis.

 Experimental design